volp99/Vue-Course-Udemy/README.md

 ### [1 - Basics](Theory/01-basics)

-A fresh start using data binding and explore the principles core feature of Vue
+A fresh start using data binding and explore the principles core feature of Vue.

 ### [Basics Assignment](Assignments/01-basic-assignment-1-problem)